swcarpentry/r-novice-gapminder/05-data-structures.md

 ### Data Types

-To make the best of the R language, you'll need a strong understanding of the basic data types and data structures and how to operate on those.
-**Very Important** to understand because these are the things you will manipulate on a day-to-day basis in R.

-Importantly, they are the most common source of frustration among beginners.
+Before we can analyse the gapminder data, we'll need to have a strong understanding of the basic data types and data structures.
+It is **Very Important** to understand because these are the things you will manipulate on a day-to-day basis in R, and are the source of most frustration encountered by beginners.

 > #### Challenge 1: Object types {.challenge}
 >